Author Gregory Liefer

 Nowhere have civil aircraft disasters been as prevalent as in Alaska.
 The

-progression of unfortunate accidents and often unforeseen consequences told in BROKEN WINGS offers a historical perspective on the development of aviation, and serves as an instructive example of failures with even the finest technology, modern aircraft and experienced pilots.
+BROKEN WINGS offers a historical perspective on the development of aviation, and serves as an instructive example of failures with even the finest technology, modern aircraft and experienced pilots.
 The plethora of information not only provides a rare glimpse of aviation history, but serves as a valuable reference for what can and will go wrong, even in the best of circumstances.

 BROKEN WINGS includes over 150 photograph and map illustrations, showing the aircraft, crash sites and flight routes.
 Many of the illustrations, like the stories themselves, have never before been published.